Alternating quotients of right-angled Coxeter groups: Changing parity

 \begin{proof} Say $v_1 = v_{i_0}, v_{i_1}, \ldots v_{i_d} = v_i$ is a path in $\mathcal{G}^c$ of the shortest length.
 Let $Y'$ be a subcomplex built using deletions of hyperplanes $s_{i_0}, s_{i_1}, \ldots s_{i_d}, s_{i_{d-1}}, \ldots, s_{i_0}, s_2, s_1, \ldots s_1$ starting at $v$.

-Compared to $Y$, the tail of this complex contains two more edges labeled $s_{j_i}$ for $0 < j < d$.
-It also contains an extra edge labeled $s_{i_d} = s_i$, so the parity of $s_i$ changed and the parity of other generators $s_j $ remains the same for $j \neq 1,2,i$. \end{proof}
+Compared to $Y$, the tail of this complex contains two more edges labelled $s_{j_i}$ for $0 < j < d$.
+It also contains an extra edge labelled $s_{i_d} = s_i$, so the parity of $s_i$ changed and the parity of other generators $s_j $ remains the same for $j \neq 1,2,i$. \end{proof}

 Now let's change the parity of a generator that appears in the tail.

 \begin{lemma} If the tail of $Y$ contains a path with labels $s_1, s_2, \ldots s_1, s_2, s_1$ of length at least $7$, then there exists a core $Y'$ such that in the associated action only the parity of $s_1$ changed.
 Moreover, $|H \setminus Y| = |H \setminus Y'|$ and $Y'$ is built from the same complex as $Y$ using a sequence of deletions, whose labels agree with that of $Y$ with the exception of $5$ deletions.
 (We allow a deletion to be replaced by no deletion.)